Holomorphic linearization of commuting germs of holomorphic maps

 \sm\defin{DeSimLinearNonRes} Let $f_1, \dots, f_h$ be $h\ge 2$ formally linearizable germs of biholomorphisms of $\C^n$ fixing the origin and with linear parts $\Lambda_1, \dots, \Lambda_h$ almost in simultaneous Jordan normal form.
 A tangent to the identity (formal) simultaneous linearization $\phe$ of $f_1, \dots, f_h$ is said {\it non resonant} if for each simultaneous resonant multi-index relative to the $j$-th coordinate, $Q\in\cap_{k=1}^h\res_j(\Lambda_k)$, the coefficient $\phe_{Q,j}$ of $z^Q$ in the power series expansion of the $j$-th coordinate of $\phe$ vanishes, i.e., $\phe_{Q,j} = 0$.

 \sm Let us now investigate the shape a formal simultaneous linearization can have.
 It can be proven, see [R\"u] and [R4], that a formally linearizable germ of biholomorphism is formally linearizable via a non resonant formal linearization, and such a linearization is unique.
-The same is true also for simultaneously formally linearizable germs, but with a slightly different proof, as shown in the next result.
+The same is true also for simultaneously formally linearizable germs, but with a slightly different proof, as shown in the next result, stated in the introduction as Theorem \rf{TeLinNotResintro}.

 \sm\thm{TeLinNotRes}{Theorem} {\sl Let $f_1, \dots, f_h$ be $h\ge 2$ formally linearizable germs of biholomorphisms of $\C^n$ fixing the origin and with almost simultaneously Jordanizable linear parts.
 If $f_1, \dots, f_h$ are simultaneously formally linearizable, then they are simultaneously formally linearizable via a non resonant linearization $\phe$, and such a linearization is unique.}